Michael de la Pole, 1st Earl of Suffolk

 Michael de la Pole, 1st Earl of Suffolk, 1st Baron de la Pole, (c.
 1330 – 5 September 1389) of Wingfield Castle in Suffolk, was an English financier and Lord Chancellor of England.

-His contemporary Froissart portrays de la Pole as a counsellor who dissuaded King Richard II from pursuing a certain victory against French and Scottish forces in Cumberland and fomented undue suspicion of that king's uncle John of Gaunt, 1st Duke of Lancaster.
+He benefitted from his father’s wealth and influence at Court.
+Also as his father-in-law was chief administrator to the Black Prince, de la Pole was initially part of his circle as well as being close to John of Gaunt, 1st Duke of Lancaster, under whose banner he fought.
+However later his contemporary Froissart portrayed his relationship with Gaunt as having cooled, due to de la Pole and the King favoring peace whereas Gaunt favored continuing war in Europe.

 Origins

-He was the eldest son of Sir William de la Pole (died 1366), Chief Baron of the Exchequer, a wool merchant from Kingston upon Hull who after the collapse of the Florentine banker families of Bardi and Peruzzi emerged as the chief financier of King Edward III.
+He was the eldest son of Sir William de la Pole (died 1366), Chief Baron of the Exchequer, a wool merchant from Kingston upon Hull who, after the collapse of the Florentine banker families of Bardi and Peruzzi, emerged as the chief financier of King Edward III.
 His younger brother was Edmund de la Pole.